Preventive Dental Care in Edmond, OK

 - Seek treatment immediately if you experience a dental injury or emergency, as this will minimize the damage and prevent future, permanent problems from developing in that tooth

-- Visit your dentist at least every six months for a teeth cleaning and exam
+- Visit your dentist in Edmond, OK at least every six months for a teeth cleaning and exam

 Why do I need to visit my dentist if I brush my teeth every day?